-4. PRESENTATION ON THE BRONSTEIN CENTER FOR HEALTHY AGING AND WELLNESS.
+4. PRESENTATION ON THE BRONSTEIN CENTER FOR HEALTHY AGING AND WELLNESS

-Dr. Katie Ehlman, Professor of Gerontology and Director of the Bronstein Center for Healthy Aging and Wellness will present a report.
-The Bronstein Center for Healthy Aging and Wellness is dedicated to advancing the understanding of aging and promoting the well-being of older adults through interdisciplinary education, research and engaged partnerships and is nationally recognized.
+Trustee Sendelweck called on Interim Provost Blunt to introduce the report on the Bronstein Center for Healthy Aging and Wellness.
+Dr. Blunt introduced Dr. Katie Ehlman, Professor of Gerontology and Director of the Bronstein Center for Healthy Aging and Wellness.
+Dr. Ehlman began by noting the Bronstein Center for Healthy Aging and Wellness opened in 2008 under the vision of the founding Dean of the College of Nursing and Health Professions, Dr. Nadine Coudret.
+It is dedicated to advancing the understanding of aging and promoting the well-being of older adults through interdisciplinary education, research and engaged partnerships and is nationally recognized.
+The center has three main sources of funding including grants and private gifts.
+Since the inception of the Bronstein Center, well over 40 undergraduate and graduate students have worked to accomplish the objectives of its projects from a diverse variety of majors.